H.R. 1945: America's National Churchill Museum National Historic Landmark Act

 America's National Churchill Museum

-The museum gains higher national visibility, a stronger preservation profile, and possible access to federal expertise and funding.
+The museum gains a higher national profile, a stronger preservation status, and potential access to federal expertise and funding.

 Westminster College